Charleston Literary Festival 2024

 Wed, Nov 6 from 6pm - 7pm

 On K Street, a few blocks from The White House, sit the offices of the most powerful men in Washington.
-Join Brody and Luke Mullins as they discuss their dazzling, infuriating portrait of fifty years of corporate influence in the U.S. capital.
+Join brothers and co-authors Brody Mullins, an investigative reporter in the Washington, DC, bureau of The Wall Street Journal and Luke Mullins, a contributing writer at POLITICO magazine as they discuss their book The Wolves of K Street: The Secret History of How Big Money Took Over Big Government, a dazzling, yet infuriating, portrait of fifty years of corporate influence in the US capital.
+Brody and Luke will be in conversation with board member, Monica Langley, former EVP of Salesforce and former Wall Street Journal reporter.

 Many Festival events are filmed and recorded for archival and research purposes, and occasionally for further distribution, such as promotional opportunities, on our website, and for network television.
 The films might sometimes include recognizable shots of members of the audience and/or interviews with patrons before or after the live events.
 Purchase of this ticket implies your permission to be filmed.